 Press

-Newborn Health: Neonatal Sepsis and other Neonatal Infections
+Episode 10: Newborn Health; Neonatal Sepsis and other Neonatal Infections

 Neonatal Sepsis is one of the leading causes of mortality and morbidity among newborns within the first 28 days of life, especially in Low- and Middle-Income Countries.
 Children born prematurely are at a higher risk of this infection due to increased hospital stays.
 Listen to Dr. Christina Obiero’s discussion on Neonatal Sepsis and other neonatal […]